robdmc/docker_jupyter_postgres_template/README.md

 `requirements.txt` file.
 Note that you  can run individual build steps by running the corresponding make targets seen under `make help`.

+## Running the project
+The two most common prebuilt command you will probably run are
+* `make notebook` which will run a jupyter notebook in the container
+* `make pgcli` which will open a container shell with pgcli connected to your database.